Kori-San/gpro/README.md

 ...
 ```

+# OpenProject & Docker

+## Help
+If you have any OpenProject related issue you can check [OpenProject's documentation](https://www.openproject.org/docs/getting-started/openproject-introduction/)
+If you have any Docker related issue refere to the [documentation of docker](https://docs.docker.com/)

 ## Docker env.
 Tested on:
   - [Ubuntu 20.04](https://docs.docker.com/engine/install/ubuntu/)
   - [WSL 2](https://docs.docker.com/desktop/windows/wsl/)
-Please if you have any docker related issue refere to the [documentation of docker](https://docs.docker.com/)

-## Dependencies
+# Dependencies
 - make
 - docker.io